Asia Pulp & Paper: Conservation

 In 2010, APP created Senepis Buluhala Tiger Sanctuary, a 106,000-hectare sanctuary to help conserve the endangered Sumatran tiger.

 APP continues construction and logging in Sumatra's Kampar peninsula.
 In February 2013, APP committed to improving forest conservation, which it dubbed its Forest Conservation Policy.
 However, from 2013 to the present, APP also planned and/or implemented several major expansions to increase production capacity.
 Because overcapacity has been linked to negative environmental and social impacts, APP partners raised concerns that the commitments outlined in the Forest Conservation Policy could not be met.

 In response to these concerns, APP commissioned an independent study to analyze whether it would be able to meet its commitments.
 According to APP, the September 2014 unpublished results from The Growth & Yield – Wood Supply Study "confirmed that Asia Pulp and Paper Group (APP) has sufficient plantation resources to meet the pulp requirements of its existing mills as well as its future mill in OKI, South Sumatra".
 However, since the results were never published it is not possible to verify the results of the study, nor can the claim of independence be verified.

-Indah Kiat Perawang

-Indah Kiat Perawang is APP's largest pulp mill in Indonesia.
-Its pulp is sold to APP paper mills in Indonesia and China.
-Indah Kiat Perawang increased its pulp production from approximately 2 million tonnes in 2009 to an estimated 2.3 million in 2010–2011.
-The mill has been cited by Greenpeace as significantly harming the survival prospects of endangered Ramin trees and Sumatran Tigers; however, the accusation was denied by the Ministry of Forestry who did an investigation regarding the report.